The Schedule is subject to change.

 Developer Relations takes many different forms depending on company needs.
 But the stage of growth and size of a company itself also affects how a developer relations team operates.

-I’ll cover topics such as; Who should the first developer relations hire be in a startup?
+I’ll cover topics such as: Who should the first developer relations hire be in a startup?
 What activities should your team focus on based on the company’s stage of growth?
 How do you structure a team as it grows in order to maintain or improve effectiveness?
 In what scenarios should a devrel team be held accountable for revenue generation?
-What are the main pain points of devrel within an Enterprise and how can you overcome them?
-And more.
+What are the main pain points of devrel within an enterprise and how can you overcome them?

 |12:15pm - 1:00pm||Lunch

 |1:00pm - 1:45pm||Konstantinos Papamiltiadis, Facebook - Director, Platform Partnerships

 Developer experience: the foundation of platform integrity and innovation